+7. Clausewitz emphasizes the need to understand the importance of three interrelated aspects of war: reason, passion, and the play of chance and creativity.
+How do the three concepts interact as part of a trinity?
+What value does the trinity have for a student of strategy who is attempting to understand individual wars, and does the trinity's value change when approaching long-term competitions?

+8. The Art of War says that "to subdue the enemy without fighting is the acme of skill," while Clausewitz states that very limited and defensive objectives might be secured by the mere deployment of force.
+Are these two statements contradictory or complementary?

-- 9. Clausewitz, on page 69 of On War, recognizes two kinds of war, involving limited or unlimited objectives.
-How do they differ from each other? - 10.
-In Book 1, Chapter 1 of On War, Clausewitz makes a distinction between war in theory-which tends to escalate until all the available forces are used-and war in reality.
+9. Clausewitz, on page 69 of On War, recognizes two kinds of war, involving limited or unlimited objectives.
+How do they differ from each other?

+10. In Book 1, Chapter 1 of On War, Clausewitz makes a distinction between war in theory-which tends to escalate until all available forces are used-and war in reality.
 How do the two types of war differ from each other?
-Why are most wars waged with less than total effort? - 11.
-Evaluate the role of intelligence in The Art of War and On War.
-Which view is more relevant today? - 12.
-Some have suggested that technological advances may soon lift the "fog of war" completely, thus invalidating certain of Clausewitz's most important insights.
-Do you agree? - 13.
-On page 131, Clausewitz states "we clearly see that the activities characteristic of war may be split into two main categories: those that are merely preparation for war, and war proper."
+Why are most wars waged with less than total effort?

+11. Evaluate the role of intelligence in The Art of War and On War.
+Which view is more relevant today?

+12. Some have suggested that technological advances may soon lift the "fog of war" completely, thus invalidating certain of Clausewitz's most important insights.
+Do you agree?

+13. On page 131, Clausewitz states "we clearly see that the activities characteristic of war may be split into two main categories: those that are merely preparation for war, and war proper."
 Does this mean that strategic principles cannot be applied to peacetime?
-Would Sun Tzu agree? - 14.
-What is "grand strategy?"
+Would Sun Tzu agree?

+14. What is "grand strategy?"
 Does Liddell Hart's definition reflect the thinking of either Clausewitz or Sun Tzu?
-How useful are Clausewitz and Sun Tzu for thinking about grand strategy? - 15.
-Liddell Hart coined the term a "better state of peace."
+How useful are Clausewitz and Sun Tzu for thinking about grand strategy?

+15. Liddell Hart considered "the object in war is to attain a better peace."
 What did Hart consider to be a better state of peace?
-And, would Clausewitz and Sun Tzu agree? - 16.
-Sun Tzu argued that attacking an enemy's strategy and disrupting an enemy's alliances are the two preferred means of winning conflicts.
-How can these concepts be applied at the grand strategic level? - 17.
-What are the key aspects of geopolitical analysis?
-What advantages does an understanding of geopolitics confer on a student of strategy? - 18.
-How have advances in communication and transportation technologies affected the geopolitical landscape and the search for security? - 19.
-Of the theorists presented in this case study, which provides the most valuable insights for understanding long-term competitions, and why? - 20.
-What challenges are inherent when employing theoretical principles to aid in the understanding of historical cases?
-Do the challenges of employing theoretical principles differ when using theory to aid in current and future decision-making?
+Would Clausewitz and Sun Tzu agree?

+16. Sun Tzu argued that attacking an enemy's strategy and disrupting an enemy's alliances are the two preferred means of winning conflicts.
+How can these concepts be applied at the grand strategic level?

+17. What are the key aspects of geopolitical analysis?
+What advantages does an understanding of geopolitics confer on a student of strategy?

+18. How have advances in communication and transportation technologies affected the geopolitical landscape and the search for security?

+19. Of the theorists presented in this case study, which provides the most valuable insights for understanding long-term competitions, and why?

+20. What challenges are inherent when employing theoretical principles to aid in the understanding of historical cases?
+Does this change with regards to current and future decision-making?

 1. Clausewitz, Carl von.
 On War.
 Michael Howard and Peter Paret, eds.
 Princeton: Princeton University Press, 1976.
 Pages 61-71, 75-123, 127-150, 156-174, 177-222, 258-262, 282-284, 357-359, 370-376, 479-487, 524-528, 566-573, 577-637.
+BOOK